Deployment Update: 9 Months Down

 Month 7: June

-June was finally a break from the past couple of busy months!
+June was a much-needed break from the business past couple of months!
 (You can see what kept us busy in March, April, and May here!)
-And I was so relieved for a slower pace.
+And we were all relieved by a slower pace.

-Here’s what we marked off of our list:
+Here’s what we marked off of our deployment bucket list:

 Month 8: July

 We spent nearly the entire month of July in Florida with family.
-The summer was spent hitting up as many swimming holes as possible, watching movies, catching frogs and lizards, and playing with cousins!
+The summer was spent swimming, watching movies, catching frogs and lizards, and playing with cousins!

 We also went on a family trip to Pigeon Forge, Tennessee.
 Where we spent 2 days having a blast at Dollywood and Splash Country!

-Heff and the girls have been begging for years to get a dog, but I always said no because of how much we travel and move around.
-But clearly this deployment has gone on for wayyy too long and I lost my mind and gave in!
+Heff and the girls have been begging for a dog, for years, but I always said no because of how much we travel and move around.
+Clearly, this deployment has gone on for wayyy too long and I lost my mind and gave in!

-These are the thing we marked off our Deployment Bucket List in July:
+These are the things we marked off our Deployment Bucket List in July:

 • planted some flowers